reactgraphqlacademy/fb-messenger/README.md

 ### Part 2

-1. In src/Messenger/components/Threads.js you need fetch the threads data using a graphql query.
+1. In src/Messenger/components/Threads.js you need to fetch the threads data using a graphql query.
 You'll find more info about the steps you need to follow at the bottom of src/Messenger/components/Threads.js
 2. In src/Messenger/components/Threads.js, replace the threads query by threadsConnection.
-Hint, you'll need to update the threads.map(thread => ...
+Hint, you'll also need to update the threads.map(thread => ...
 3. In src/Messenger/components/Conversation/Content/Messages.js, fetch a conversation by using the conversationConnection query.
 You have some hints at the bottom of src/Messenger/components/Conversation/Content/Messages.js
 4. Use the sendMessage mutation to send a message.
 Sending a message should:
     * Update the conversation to display the new message